deedee47/DSandAlgoMix/Readme.md

 ### b.
 Heaps
 A heap (or binary heap) is a special type of binary tree (has at most 2 children).
 It is a **complete binary tree** that satisfies the heap property.
 The heap property is defined in one of 2 folds
-* Max Heap : This requires that the value in every parent is greater or equal to the value in its child(ren)
+* Max Heap : This requires that the value in every parent is greater or equal to the value in its child(ren).
+The maximum value is at the root of the tree.
-* Min Heap : This requires that the value in every parent is less than or equal to the value in its child(ren)
+* Min Heap : This requires that the value in every parent is less than or equal to the value in its child(ren).
+The minimum value is at the root of the tree.

-This heap is backed by arrays.
+This heap is backed/implemented using arrays.
+Heapify is the process of converting a binary tree into a heap.
+During insertions or deletions, it is possible to cause the tree to violate the heap property.
+Hence it is necessary to heapify to restore the order.

+In the JDK, the **Priority Queue** structure uses the min heap implementation.
+FIFO strategy (as normal with queues) does not occur in this queue.
+The item in the queue with the highest priority is taken off the queue first.
+The min heap helps to always heep highest value at the end of the heap.
+It is not synchronized.
+PriorityBlockingQueue is another option for using it in a synchronized enviroenment.

+#### Heap Sort
+In a max heap, move highest value to the end of the array -> heapify (excluding the last element - this brings the next highest element to the front of the heap) -> repeat.
+The final result is a sorted heap